by the book.

 There’s no better distraction than a literary love affair.

-The right book can hold you captivated in the heat of the moment, flicking the pages past as you reach the climax—of the plot or otherwise.
-Consider it an easy antidote to your stuck-at-home doldrums.
+The right book can keep you captivated in the heat of the moment, flipping pages past as you reach the climax—of the plot or otherwise.
+It’s an easy way to dive into another world, whether you’re stealing a few moments on the subway or curled up for an evening of indulgence.

-Romance novels exist on a wide and varied spectrum: There are your mass-market bodice-rippers, the popular practically-made-to-become-a-movie bestsellers, the YA heroes, and the literary love stories.
-And the ones in that last camp might be your best fare for sustaining your interest and heightened emotions long after you’ve finished their last page.
-Consider them a close companion that will keep your passion alive and burning—whether you enjoy in the form of an audiobook, gently reading you to sleep, or a physical tome you can page through any moment you need a bit of fantasy.
+Romance novels exist on a wide spectrum: the mass-market bodice-rippers, the practically-made-for-film bestsellers, the YA heroes, and the literary love stories.
+And it’s the last category that often lingers long after the final page is turned.
+These novels can be companions that keep your passions burning—whether experienced as an audiobook whispering you to sleep, or as a physical tome you can return to whenever you crave a little fantasy.

 The Transit of Venus by Shirley Hazzard